haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 - Data source methods
 - Be critical of the data

 But what if the data we need isn't already available or outdated?
-That's where digitizing comes in.
+That's when we start gathering or making our own data, a method for .

 ## Digitizing